kirkofypsi/7DWorkProblemModel/corporate.md

 Corporate Culturama shares many similarities with the web interface of public Culturama (https://culturama.is), but it is a separate service designed specifically for individual companies.

-## Deployment

-Each Corporate Culturama deployment is a unique instance created exclusively for a single company, with access limited to personnel selected by the client.
-It also has a different URL than public Culturama: <<company_name>>.corporate.culturama.io.

 ## Data Sources

 Data in Corporate Culturama is gathered from at least one of the following sources: